csirtgadgets/csirtg-hunter/README.md

-# csirtg-hunters
+# CSIRTG Hunting Framework

-The FASTEST way to Threat Hunt
+The FASTEST way to build a Threat Hunting Toolkit